aither64/haveclip-core/README.md

     # qmake
     # make

-You should now have executable at bin/haveclip
+You should now have executable at bin/haveclip and a library at haveclip-core/bin/libhaveclipcore.so.1.

 Installation
 ------------
 You can copy it to /usr/local/bin

     # cp bin/haveclip /usr/local/bin/

+and

+    # cp haveclip-core/bin/libhaveclipcore.so.1 /usr/lib/

 or wherever you want.